-The plan recommends an increase in density to implement the Main Street grid detailed in the Transportation chapter.
+The plan recommends an increase in density for flexibility in redevelopment and to implement the Main Street grid detailed in the Transportation chapter.
 By incentivizing redevelopment, the plan allows flexibility for property owners, while providing a critical component of the envisioned street grid.

-- Rezone Snider's Super Foods (1939 Seminary Lane, Lot 21) from CRT-0.75, C-0.75, R-0.25, H-45 to CRT-1.5, C-1.5, R-1.5, H-60 to incentivize redevelopment and provide a through street. - Rezone Silver Spring Volunteer Fire Station #19 (1945 Seminary Lane, Lot 16) from R-60 to CRT-1.5, C-1.5, R-1.5, H-60 to incentivize redevelopment and provide a through street.
-(See illustration on page 42) - Rezone Parking Lot 12 (Seminary Road and Columbia Boulevard, Lot 6) from R-60 to CRT-1.0, C-1.0, R-1.0, H-60 to accommodate redevelopment with open green space.
+- Rezone Snider's Super Foods (1939 Seminary Lane, Lot 21) from CRT-0.75, C-0.75, R-0.25, H-45 to CRT-2.25, C-2.25, R-2.25, H-60 for flexibility in redevelopment recognizing site-related challenges, including proximity to the Fire Station and a WMATA easement along the eastern edge of the site.
+Priority should be given to redevelopment scenarios that include a similar community benefit provided by the existing local grocery store. - Rezone Silver Spring Volunteer Fire Station #19 (1945 Seminary Lane, Lot 16) from R-60 to CRT-1.5, C-1.5, R-1.5, H-60 to incentivize redevelopment. - Rezone Parking Lot 12 (Seminary Road and Columbia Boulevard, Lot 6) from R-60 to CRT-1.5, C-1.0, R-1.5, H-60 to allow flexibility and accommodate the provision of affordable housing with future redevelopment. - Provision of affordable housing should be maximized to the extent possible on county-owned land.
+Should the property redevelop, any optional method project that includes residential dwelling units should provide a minimum of 30 percent of the units as regulated affordable units: 15 percent affordable to households earning at the standard Moderately Priced Dwelling Unit (MPDU) level of 65-70 percent or less of Area Median Income (AMI) and 15 percent affordable to households earning less than 50 percent of AMI.